Online Safety

 Printable Poster

 The children will be familiar with the SMART rules that keep us safe online.
-Click on the link above to download and print a PDF version.
-This can be displayed as a desktop background and beside your child’s computer or workplace to remind them of the important rules.
+Click on the link

-Other Sources of Information
+Other Sources of information

-The Lucy Faithfull Foundation www.lucyfaithfull.org
+The Lucy Faitful Foundation

-NSPCC www.nspcc.org.uk
+NSPCC

-YouTube Safety Fact Sheet
+Youtube Safety Fact Sheet

-Thinkuknow Parents Guide
+Think you Know Parents Guide

 Simple Steps for Parental Controls